octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 For the second point, each ticket should be mapped to its owner.
 The number of participants is not limited: there might be millions of them.
 So, a big map seems the right choice.

-The set of participants should a set of addresses, while the big map should map a ticket id (a nat) to an address.
+The set of participants should a have set of addresses, while the big map should map a ticket id (a nat) to an address.
 The new storage is:
 ```js
 type storage is record [
     admin : address;